Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Introduction

 We have also provided the physical realizations of the de Rham cohomological operators of the differential geometry in the context of Abelian $p$-form ($p = 1, 2, 3$) gauge theories in $D = 2 p$ dimensions of spacetime within the framework of BRST formalism [16-19].
 As a consequence, these theories are also the field theoretic models for the Hodge theory.
 One of the decisive features of these theories is the observation that they have gauge symmetry (generated by the first-class constraints) but they do not have {\it mass}.
-The modified version of 2D Proca theory is, thus, a special field theory which possesses {\it mass} as well as various kinds of internal symmetries and, as has turned out, it {\it also} provides a field theoretic model for the Hodge theory within the framework of BRST formalism [2,3].
+The modified version of 2D Proca theory is, thus, a very {\it special} field theory which possesses {\it mass} as well as various kinds of {\it internal} symmetries and, as has turned out, it {\it also} presents a field theoretic model for the Hodge theory within the framework of BRST formalism [2,3].

-One of the most intuitive approaches to understand the abstract mathematical properties associated with the (anti-)BRST symmetries is the geometrical superfield formalism (see, e.g. [20-23]) where the celebrated horizontality condition (HC) plays very important role as far as the derivation of (anti-)BRST symmetry transformations for the gauge fields and associated (anti-)ghost fields, for a given gauge theory, are concerned.
-In the augmented version [24-27] of the above superfield formalism, the HC blends together with the gauge-invariant restrictions (GIRs) in a beautiful fashion enabling us to derive the (anti-) BRST symmetry transformations for the gauge, (anti-)ghost and {\it matter} fields of a given interacting gauge theory.
-The central objective of our present paper is to apply extensively the above augmented version\footnote{We have christened the extended version of the usual Bonora-Tonin superfield formalism [20,21] as the augmented superfield formalism where, in addition to the HC, other physically relevant restrictions (consistent with the HC) are {\it also} imposed on the superfields defined on the supermanifold.} of the geometrical superfield formalism to discuss various aspects of the modified 2D Proca theory within the framework of BRST formalism.
+One of the most intuitive approaches to understand the abstract mathematical properties associated with the (anti-)BRST symmetries is the geometrical superfield formalism (see, e.g. [20-23]) where the celebrated horizontality condition (HC) plays very important role as far as the derivation of (anti-)BRST symmetry transformations for the gauge fields and associated (anti-)ghost fields, for a given gauge theory, is concerned.
+In the augmented version [24-27] of the above superfield formalism, the HC blends together with the gauge-invariant restrictions (GIRs) in a beautiful fashion enabling us to derive the (anti-) BRST symmetry transformations for the gauge, (anti-)ghost and {\it matter} fields of a given interacting gauge theory in a cohesive and consistent manner.
+The central objective of our present paper is to apply extensively the above augmented version of the geometrical superfield formalism [24-27] to discuss various aspects of the modified version of 2D Proca theory within the framework of BRST formalism.